Providing expert physiotherapy

 Classes are designed to meet specific needs of everyday life and sports.
 Invest in yourself.
 Pilates is an incredible exercise system that balances the body, strengthens and lengthens the muscles and focuses the mind.

-Bio-mechanical sports screening of individuals.
-We use a variety of functional movements & performance tests to identify limitations or asymmetries in individuals with no current pain or with known musculoskeletal problems.
+Bio-mechanical sports screening.
+We use a variety of functional movements & performance tests to identify limitations or asymmetries in individuals with no current pain or with known musculoskeletal issues.

-Sam gained her BSc (Hons) Physiotherapy Degree from the University of Teesside and graduated in 1994.
-Subsequently she worked in the NHS and then moved into private practice in 1996.
-Sam specialises in Musculoskeletal (MSK) Physiotherapy, Sports Injuries and Pilates and believes prevention of injury is better than cure.
-Sam is trained in the use of Acupuncture to complement her hands on approach of physiotherapy treatment.
-Sam believes in looking at each patient as a whole in order to provide fast effective treatment.
+Sam Durnian gained her BSc (Hons) Physiotherapy Degree from the University of Teesside and graduated in 1994.
+Subsequently she has worked in the NHS and then moved into private practice in 1996.
+Sam specialises in musculoskeletal physiotherapy and sports injuries and works towards reducing the risk of injury in patients.

 Pilates: Sam is trained in Pilates through the APPI (The Australian Physiotherapy and Pilates Institute) and teaches regular classes, (see services for more details).